Wabinab/Wabinab.github.io/_posts/2022-05-03-Optimizing Gas NEAR Protocol.md

 ```

 The gas used isn't too huge a difference.
 In fact, it uses extra 0.00001 Near, which just is negligible.
 Check out the transaction [for complicated function](https://explorer.testnet.near.org/transactions/8Af9smH4iv8pM9iCDZSKJ5ffP8H1dCzyPbPNtki5aznH) and [no param function](https://explorer.testnet.near.org/transactions/DcD3MrmWGrAEQW2GTN1x7p3b6qA9fidUinFN5nrdaqdX) here.

+## What maths you think is complicated isn't really that complicated
+Assuming gas cost is proportional to computation time, what you think is complicated isn't really that complicated to the computer.
+Consider trying it locally first; if it takes immediately to get an answer, it isn't complicated to the computer.